 29. SEX OFFENDER TREATMENT EVALUATION

-The court shall order an evaluation of the defendant to be conducted by approved sexual offender treatment program, if the defendant has been convicted of a felony sex offense or any other felony in conjunction with a misdemeanor sexual offense.
+The court shall order an evaluation of the defendant to be conducted by an approved sexual offender treatment program if the defendant has been convicted of a felony sex offense or any other felony in conjunction with a misdemeanor sexual offense.
 KRS 532.045(3) to (8), KRS 197.440, KRS 532.050 (4).

 30. IMPOSITION OF SENTENCE

 Sentence shall be imposed without unreasonable delay.
-Defendant has right to contest report.
+The defendant has the right to contest the report.
 RCr 8.28(1)(4).

 31. CLERICAL MISTAKES

 Clerical mistakes in judgments may be corrected in court at any time.
 RCr 10.10.

 32. NOTICE OF ENTRY OF JUDGMENT